uwdata/fast-kde/README.md

 * *data*: An array of input data values for which to perform density estimation.
 The array values may be numbers or objects.
 * *options*: Options for configuring density estimation.
   * *x*: An accessor function for input values.
-By default this is the identity function, correponding to *data* as an array of numbers.
-If the *x* option is not function valued, it will be treated as a key to look up on entries of the input *data*.
+By default this is the identity function, corresponding to *data* as an array of numbers.
+If the *x* option is not function-valued, it will be treated as a key to look up on entries of the input *data*.
   * *weight*: An accessor function for weights.
 By default all input points are given the same weight.
 The weight values must sum to one.
-If the *weight* option is not function valued, it will be treated as a key to look up on entries of the input *data*.
+If the *weight* option is not function-valued, it will be treated as a key to look up on entries of the input *data*.
   * *bandwidth*: The kernel bandwidth (standard deviation) to use.
 If unspecified, the bandwidth is automatically calculated using the [nrd](#nrd) heuristic and the *adjust* option.
   * *adjust*: A fractional value by which to scale (adjust) an automatically calculated bandwidth.
 For example, an *adjust* value of 0.5 will result in half the automatically-determined bandwidth.
 This option is ignored if the *bandwidth* option is specified.
   * *extent*: The extent over which to compute kernel density estimation as a two-element array.
 Note that input data values outside the extent are ignored, potentially resulting in inaccurate densities relative to the full data.
 If unspecified, the *extent* is automatically calculated based on the input data extent and the *pad* option.